paradimes/MyWeather/README.md

 Note: Using Open Weather's Weather API for weather forecast and data (https://openweathermap.org/current).
 Please follow the steps for the "Free" option at https://openweathermap.org/price#weather to get setup with an API key.
-Then, on App.tsx, update DEVELOPER_KEY to your key.

 ## Screenshots
 ### Landing Page ###